zczliue/AMLS2021SN15105271/README.md

 - Otherwise, files may be corrupted if using other methods (such as directly clone from browser or git clone in command line)

-- Please leave sufficient disk storage to run the code (otherwise images may not be correctly read)
+- Please leave sufficient disk storage to run the code (otherwise PIL may report error when reading images)
 ```

 ## Table of Contents